-The ordinary course of study is the "Two Years' Course" described in the Regulations of the Board of Education for the Training of Teachers.
-Third-year courses are arranged for Students who have satisfactorily completed the two-year course and are recommended for a further year's training.
+The ordinary course of study is the "Two Years' Course" described in the Regulations of the Board of Education for the Training of the Course and are recommended for a further year's training.

-PRACTISING SCHOOLS

-The College is within easy reach of a large number of schools of all types-including elementary schools, special schools, nursery schools, day continuation schools, preparatory day trade schools, schools for the blind and deaf, and for cripple children, which may be used for observation, demonstration, and practice.
+PRACTISING SCHOOLS The College is within easy reach of a large number of schools of all types-including elementary schools, special schools, nursery schools, day continuation schools, preparatory day trade schools, schools for the blind and deaf, and for cripple children, which may be used for observation, demonstration, and practice.